Domiciliary Care Allowance

 DCA medical card scheme

-Since 1 June 2017, all children getting DCA are eligible for a medical card without a means test.
+All children getting DCA are eligible for a medical card without a means test.

 If the child does not already have a medical card or GP visit card, you can register them online or download a registration form.
 If the child already has a medical card or GP visit card, they will be automatically registered for a medical card and registration is not required.